tickBit/Amiga-PlayVideo/README.md

 Mp4s need that * 4, but if the video format doesn't use all these A R G B, * 3 is the right value...

-This program was made only in small video files (in terms on file size) in mind.
+`PlayVideo.c` was made only in small video files (in terms on file size) in mind.

 ## Picture